josmar-crwdstffng/angular/aio/aio-builds-setup/docs/misc--use-lets-encrypt-certs.md

-# Miscellaneous - Use Let's Encrypt TLS certificates
+# Miscellaneous - Use Let us Encrypt TLS certificates

-[Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority (CA), provided by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
+[Let us Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority (CA), provided by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
 It can be used for issuing the certificates needed by the preview server.
 See the "Create TLS certificates" section in [this doc](vm-setup--create-host-dirs-and-files.md) for more details.

-Let's Encrypt supports issuing
+Let us Encrypt supports issuing
 [wildcard certificates](https://letsencrypt.org/docs/faq/#does-let-s-encrypt-issue-wildcard-certificates),
 but they have to be renewed every 3 months using a [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).

-Below are instructions for the creation of certificates using Let's Encrypt.
+Below are instructions for the creation of certificates using Let us Encrypt.

 **Note 1:**
   It is assumed that the commands are executed on the VM that hosts the preview server.
 You can run